-- Responsible for selecting or administering formal diagnostic or psychological instruments or for interpreting the results of those instruments; - Responsible for selecting, programming, or prescribing educational activities or materials for the students without the supervision and guidance of the special teacher, - Solely responsible for preparing lesson plans or initiating original concept instruction; - Assigned to implement the IEP for students with exceptionalities without direct supervision and involvement from the professional; - Employed in lieu of certified or licensed special education personnel; - Used as substitute special teachers, unless paraeducators possess the appropriate Kansas certification or license; - Performing nursing procedures or administering medications without appropriate supervision/training from an approved health care professional.
+- Responsible for selecting or administering formal diagnostic or psychological instruments or for interpreting the results of those instruments; - Responsible for selecting, programming, or prescribing educational activities or materials for the students without the supervision and guidance of the special teacher; - Solely responsible for preparing lesson plans or initiating original concept instruction; - Assigned to implement the IEP for students with exceptionalities without direct supervision and involvement from the professional; - Employed in lieu of certified or licensed special education personnel.
+Staff claimed as paraeducators but employed as professionals to avoid licensing issues will not be reimbursed; - Used as substitute special teachers, unless paraeducators possess the appropriate Kansas certification or license; - Performing nursing procedures or administering medications without appropriate supervision/training from an approved health care professional.